logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-c-bundle-harness/user-scripted-c-bundle-harness-action-that-interacts-with-gui/_index.md

 ---
-title: 'User-scripted C# bundle harness action that interacts with GUI'
+title: "User-scripted C# bundle harness action that interacts with GUI"
+slug: 'user-scripted-c-bundle-harness-action-that-interacts-with-gui'
-linktitle: 'User-scripted C# bundle harness action that interacts with GUI'
+linktitle: "User-scripted C# bundle harness action that interacts with GUI"
 slug: 'user-scripted-c-bundle-harness-action-that-interacts-with-gui'
 description: "In this exercise, we will create a user-scripted action that interacts with an application's user interface."
 weight: 5